 The senior management team will maintain and support the policy by actively promoting a positive Health and Safety culture throughout the company and ensure that all procedures and directives for Health and Safety are implemented, maintained, reviewed and improved wherever possible across the company.

-To ensure the objectives of the policy are met and standards continually improved where necessary, this policy is reviewed annually
+To ensure the objectives of the policy are met and standards continually improved where necessary, this policy is reviewed annually (or in line with legislation).

 The Managing Director will: